CsabaDu/CsabaDu.DynamicTestData/README.md

 **`ArgsCode` Enum**
  - **Purpose**: Specifies the strategy of different ways to generate test data to an array of arguments.
  - **Values**:
-   - `Instance`: Represents an instance ArgsCode.
+   - `Instance`: Represents the instance of the test data type instance.
-   - `Properties`: Represents a properties ArgsCode.
+   - `Properties`: Represents the properties of the test data type instance.

 **`Extensions` Static Class**
  - **Purpose**: Provides extension methods for adding elements to object arrays and validating `ArgsCode` enum parameters.